max-ieremenko/ServiceModel.Grpc/docs/README.md

 # ServiceModel.Grpc

+`ServiceModel.Grpc` enables applications to communicate with gRPC services using code-first approach, helps to get around some limitations of gRPC protocol like "only reference types", "exact one input", "no nulls".
+Helps to migrate existing WCF solution to gRPC with minimum effort.

+## Links

 - getting started tutorial [create a gRPC client and server](CreateClientAndServerASPNETCore.md)
 - [migrate from WCF to a gRPC tutorial](MigrateWCFServiceTogRPC.md)
 - [service and operation names](ServiceAndOperationName.md)